orus-io/elm-nats/README.md

 This library is a pure Elm implementation of the NATS client protocol on top a websocket.

+It works by adding new Nats.Cmd and Nats.Sub to TEA, and merging them into classic Cmd and Sub in update and subscriptions.

-It clearly an alpha version of what I have in mind, which means the API is likely to change.
+It clearly an alpha version, which means the API is likely to change.

 ## Prerequisites